djfm/ts-yt-map/QUERIES.md

   - (select count(url) from video)
 ```

-This is `0` as expected, because it is enforces by the code.
+This is `0` as expected, because it is enforced by the code.

-TODO: add am index to enforce uniqueness.
+TODO: add an index to enforce uniqueness.
 ### Do all crawled videos have 10 recommendations?

 ```sql